richardszhu/ynab-cli/README.md

 `window <num_months>`
 - Finds the number of new credit cards opened in the last num_months.
 Based on 'Starting Balance' payee, and on accounts in YNAB (be wary of AU cards).

+`unused-payees`
+- Lists out payees that have no transactions attributed to them.

 # Requirements
 - Python 3.7+